 Search for your app either from the list or by typing its name in the search box.

-Next, you will have to choose which Action event you want your app to perform.
+Next, you will have to choose which action event you want your app to perform.
 After which, Zapier will ask you to connect to the app with your credentials.

-Zapier will show you all fields available in the Action app.
+Zapier will show you all the fields available in the Action app.
 Click on fields to assign Parseur fields to each of them.

 You can assign several Parseur fields to the same target field along with some custom text (for example, see the Description field in the screenshot above).